kg-cornell/IDD-lab1/README.md

 # Act out the Interaction

 The interaction was enacted by using Tinkerbelle on laptop and phone.
 The phone was held by proxy guitar coach.
-The porxy coach turned the light green and played happy tune when the tune played on guitar was correct, and turned the light red and played unhappy tune when the tune on the guitar was incorrect.
+The porxy coach turned the light green and played applause sound when the tune played on guitar was correct, and turned the light red and played laugh sound when the tune on the guitar was incorrect.

 # Prototype